Cereal Cover Crops for Weed Control in Organic and Conventional Dry Bean Production Systems

 3. How do cereal cover crops and herbicide programs affect weed control, crop yield, and profitability?

-Field studies were established in Kimberly, ID (University of Idaho Kimberly Research and Extension Center) and Parma, ID (University of Idaho Parma Research and Extension Center) as well as a third on-farm site located in Shoshone, ID is included to evaluate weed suppression and dry bean response to cereal cover crops in an organic production system.
-All experiments are proposed as randomized complete block designs, with location in the field as a blocking factor accounting for field variability.
-For the conventional system, both cover crops and dry beans were grown under sprinkler irrigation.
-Gravity (furrow) irrigation was used in the organic system.
+Field studies were established in Kimberly, ID (University of Idaho Kimberly Research and Extension Center) and Parma, ID (University of Idaho Parma Research and Extension Center) as well as a third on-farm site located in Shoshone, ID was included to evaluate weed suppression and dry bean response to cereal cover crops in an organic production system.
+All experiments were arranged as a randomized complete block design, with location in the field as a blocking factor accounting for field variability.
+Both cover crops and dry beans were grown under sprinkler irrigation.
 Dry beans were planted at a rate of about 280, 000 to 350,000 seeds/ha in 56 cm rows in early June 2023.

 Field study #1 (Conventional dry bean): Fall planted cover crop biomass production and weed suppression